imgsl/hello-world/README.md

 # hello-world

-Hi world!
+Hello, world!!

-GS here, I like Kotlin, android.
+GS here, I like **Kotlin**, android.
 I would like to create beautiful and fast mobile apps.

-I love Kotlin.
+I :heart: Kotlin.